nicholasdille/container-slides/120_kubernetes/controller/slides.md

 ## Controller

-Responsible for a resource type (kind)
+Responsible for a resource type

 Waits for events for this kind

-Makes sure the state toward the description
+Converges the state toward the description

-XXX

----

-## Custom Resource (Definition)
+### Custom Resource (Definition)

-Kubernetes offers builtin resource types

-Kubernetes can be extended with custom resources
+Builtin resource types, e.g. `Pod`

+Custom resources to extend Kubernetes

-Many controllers ship with a custom resource type (kind)
+Many controllers ship with a custom resource type

 Custom resource are described in a [Custom Resource Definition (CRD)](https://kubernetes.io/docs/tasks/extend-kubernetes/custom-resources/custom-resource-definitions/)

-### Example: traefik

-Ships with multiple CRDs

-XXX

 ---

 ## Custom Resource (Definition)

-CRDs can have validation since 1.16
+Can have validation since 1.16

-CRDs without validation are accepted only before 1.22
+Accepted without validation only before 1.22

-CRD API apiextensions.k8s.io/v1beta1 was deprecated and...
+`apiextensions.k8s.io/v1beta1` was deprecated and...

-...is superceded by apiextensions.k8s.io/v1
+...is superceded by `apiextensions.k8s.io/v1`

 Controllers must ship updated CRDs